 The Scientific Committee includes internationally renowned scientists from Italian and foreign Universities as well as from Research Centres, like Eurac Research and Laimburg Research Centre for Agriculture and Forestry.

 The international research training and the skills developed during the doctoral programme will help you meeting your career aspirations, both inside and outside research institutions.

 Courses will be taught in English (occasionally, some courses will be taught in Italian and German).

-In order to gain admission to the PhD programme, you'll need to have obtained 300 ECTS credits (Master degree) and have some relevant academic or cultural background or work experience in the field of the PhD programme.
-You will also have to demonstrate competence in the English language and be successful in the public competition (see call).
+In order to gain admission to the PhD programme, you will need to have obtained 300 ECTS credit points (master degree) and have some relevant academic experience in the field of the programme.
+You will also have to demonstrate competence in the English language with a recognized language certificate and be successful in a public competition (see call of below).

 Application deadline: 14 September 2022, 12:00 midday (CEST)